Women claim singer Trey Songz drugged, sexually assaulted them

 Previous allegations

-The 8 News Now Investigators previously reported on a lawsuit filed in Las Vegas last June where he was also accused of violence.
+KLAS previously reported on a lawsuit filed in Las Vegas last June in which he was also accused of violence.

-Tyrelle Dunn, a Maryland resident, alleges in his complaint that Neverson and his security guards beat him after he tried to get to his wife who was in a hotel room with Neverson and had screamed for help and reported being held against her will.
+Tyrelle Dunn, a Maryland resident, alleges in his complaint that Trey Songz and his security guards beat him after he tried to get to his wife, who was in a hotel room with the singer and had screamed for help and had reported being held against her will.

 Four months after a complaint was filed in Clark County District Court in Las Vegas, the singer had not yet responded, according to the plaintiff’s attorney Craig Drummond.

-The allegations stem from an incident at The Cosmopolitan in Las Vegas on November 28, 2021.
-The Las Vegas strip property is also named as a defendant in the lawsuit along with “private security company.”
+The allegations stem from an incident at The Cosmopolitan in Las Vegas on Nov.
+28, 2021.
+The Las Vegas strip property is also named as a defendant in the lawsuit along with a “private security company.”

 “Plaintiff’s wife was escorted by Defendant security personnel to room 6014 where she was told she would meet Trey Songz,” the lawsuit alleged.
 “That while in room 6014, plaintiff’s wife was assaulted, tried to leave and had her phone taken away.”